 Professor Richard Owen

 Professor Richard Owen has worked with EPSRC to develop responsible innovation into policy, is Co-PI on a large EU grant (e2M) exploring translation of RI into practice, has taught RI at all levels (including current EPSRC CDTs) and was Director of PG Studies at Exeter Business School.
-Richard is our CDT lead on responsible innovation.
+Richard is our CDT co-lead on Responsible Innovation and co-creation.

 Dr Theo Tryfonas

 Theo Tryfonas is the PI of Bristol’s work on the e25M H2020 Lighthouse Project REPLICATE and leads Bristol’s UKCRIC Urban Observatory, as part of a £8M Urban Observatories Network capital equipment grant.
 He is Director of PG Studies and member of the management group of the Bristol/Bath IDC in Systems.
-Theo is our network & infrastructure security lead for the programme.
+Theo is our CDT co-lead on Training and Student Experience within the CDT.

 Dr Barney Craggs

 Barney Craggs is a lecturer in cyber security within the Bristol Cyber Security Group, and an AXA Research Fund fellow.
 He leads a programme of research in securing UK universities, and his own research looks at the role of humans in cyber physical systems with a focus on security ergonomics, cultural practice and decision making.
-Barney is responsible for Training and Student Experience within the CDT.
+With Richard Owen, Barney co-leads on Responsible Innovation and co-creation within the CDT.